kyphan38/web/assets/docs/study/soft skills/1-ces.md

 - Use specific, vivid, and detailed language
 - Avoid vague or abstract statements
 - Help the listener visualize what you're describing with real examples or analogies
-- Example: Instead of saying "Improve system performance," say "Reduce server response time by optimizing database queries."
+- Example: Instead of saying "Improve system performance," say "Reduce server response time by optimizing database queries"

 Courteous